aeftimia/tlang/_sources/introduction.rst.txt

     print(rule.read_context)

-Why?
-Under the hood, transpilers that are not guaranteed to be O(1) runtime (e.g. :class:`Combinator` instances) will attempt to cache their operations.
+Under the hood, transpilers that are not guaranteed to be O(1) runtime (e.g. :class:`Combinator` instances and more generally any subclass of :class:`Cached`) will attempt to cache their operations.
 These transpilers use their ``read_context`` in conjunction with the context it receives to derive a key for its own cache.
-They likewise derive the piece of output context stored within the cache from the write_context.
-This is respectively merged with the true input context upon cache lookups to simulate a true execution.
+They likewise only cache the pieces of the context that have been changed (in addtion to the output string) and apply those changes to future inputs that hit the cache.
+This allows cached transpilers to maximize cache hits while simulating the full effect of the parser.

 Combinators (like alterations, concatenations, and compositions) effectively union child ``read_context`` attributes since caching them needs to cover all